pingcap/docs/faq/migration-tidb-faq.md

 Due to the limitation of the underlying storage engine, each key-value entry (one row) in TiDB should be no more than 6MB.

-Distributed transactions need two-phase commit and the underlying implementation performs the Raft replication.
-If a transaction is very large, the commit process would be quite slow and this transaction is more likely to conflict with other transactions.
+Distributed transactions need two-phase commit and the bottom layer performs the Raft replication.
+If a transaction is very large, the commit process would be quite slow and the write conflict is more likely to occur.
 Moreover, the rollback of a failed transaction leads to an unnecessary performance penalty.
 To avoid these problems, we limit the total size of key-value entries to no more than 100MB in a transaction by default.
-If you need larger transactions, change `txn-total-size-limit` in the TiDB configuration file.
-The maximum value of this configuration item is up to `10G`.
-The actual limitation might also depend on the hardware of the RAM.
+If you need larger transactions, modify the value of `txn-total-size-limit` in the TiDB configuration file.
+The maximum value of this configuration item is up to 10G.
+The actual limitation is also affected by the physical memory of the machine.

 There are [similar limits](https://cloud.google.com/spanner/docs/limits) on Google Cloud Spanner.